-Over the years archaeologists have been discovering greater numbers of ancient lenses, and historians more and more references to their use in ancient times, so that inevitably it is being asked if they were then able to use them for astronomy purposes.
+Over the years archaeologists have been discovering greater numbers of ancient lenses, and historians finding more and more references to their use in ancient times.
+It is therefore inevitable that scientists would ask whether these lenses could then have been used to study the skies.

 History Of The Lens

 According to Roman historian Pliny, glass-making was discovered accidentally by the Phoenicians around 5000 BC, while cooking on the desert sand.
 However, the earliest man-made glass objects were found later around 3500 BC in Egypt and Mesopotamia, with lenses no doubt being made soon after the discovery.

 The earliest known lens currently unearthed is the Nimrud lens (750 BC) found at the Assyrian palace of Nimrud in modern-day northern Iraq.
 It is believed to have been used as a magnifying glass, or as a burning-glass to start fires.
 Lenses were certainly well known by the time of the Greeks, with even the dramatist, Aristophanes, referring to them in his Comedy of the Clouds in 424 BC:

 Strepsiades: “Have you ever seen a beautiful, transparent stone at the druggists’, with which you may kindle fire?”

 Uses of these early lenses included starting fires and cauterizing wounds, although their magnifying properties would obviously have been known.
 However, in the 1st century AD we find the first written record of magnification with the Roman Seneca the Younger explaining:

 “Letters, however small and indistinct, are seen enlarged and more clearly through a globe or glass filled with water.”